This Muhammara red pepper spread is the easiest to make. No special ingredients or spices are needed. Oil-free, so also a low-calorie version.

 - Flavoring; such as garlic, sumac, and cumin

-Maybe the most special ingredient is the pomegranate molasses, which gives this spread a special kind of acidity, sweetness, and tang.
+Maybe the unique ingredient is the pomegranate molasses, which gives this spread a special acidity, sweetness, and tang.

 Aleppo pepper is also interesting.
-It is not like chili, so it would burn your mouth immediately, but rather has some tones of mild spiciness and sweetness.
+It is not like chili, so it would burn your mouth immediately, but instead has some tones of mild spiciness and sweetness.

 These ingredients are tough to find where I live, so I have replaced them with other ingredients you can find in all grocery stores.